 There are a number of other factors determining the orientation and positioning of solar panels and these include the direction that the property or the roof is facing, the tilt or the angle of the roof, the strength of the roof and the weather type like hail, snow and raining hitting the area all round the year.
 Obstructions that might cause shading are also one of the most important factors determining the orientation and positioning of solar panels.
 The reasons why rooftops seem to be popular when it comes to positioning solar panels is due to the fact they are most likely to receive a significant amount of sunlight needed for the production of solar energy.

 To maximize the energy production of your solar panel system, your solar system needs to be installed where the panels remain exposed to a good amount of sunlight.
-This is the reason why rooftop solar installations in homes are very popular.
+This is the reason why rooftop solar installations in homes is very popular.
 However, if your roof is not suited for solar panel installations, you also have the option of installing the panels on the ground.
 During the perfect home solar panel installation, your home must have a very large and sunny roof with 30-degree pitch.
-Nevertheless, the most ideal conditions are not needed for benefitting from solar energy.
+Nevertheless, the most ideal conditions are not needed for benefiting from solar energy.
 By installing solar panels on the roof of your house you can actually save on electricity bills and you can also help the surroundings.

 Is Solar Panel Installation Suited for the Place Where you Reside?